 To learn more about the various phases of clinical trials, visit:

 Participating in a Novartis clinical trial

 The success of clinical trials depends on the participation of volunteers.
-Participants in clinical trials gain access to new research treatments not yet widely available while helping others by contributing to medical research.
+Participants in clinical trials gain access to new research treatments not yet available to the public while helping others by contributing to medical research.

-Novartis is currently conducting clinical trials worldwide for a number of diseases.
+Novartis is currently conducting clinical trials worldwide for a range of diseases.
 For more information about ongoing interventional Novartis-sponsored clinical trials, visit:

 To learn more about the results of Novartis-conducted trials, visit: